IVC Filter Lawsuit Overview

-The Food and Drug Administration approved the first retrievable IVC filter in 2003.
+The FDA approved the first retrievable IVC filter in 2003.
 The device quickly became popular among physicians and patients.
 In fact, in 2010, the FDA predicted the number of implanted IVC filters would grow from 200,000 to over 259,000 annually.

 IVC Filter Lawsuit Overview

-In August 2010, the FDA issued its first safety communication about IVC filter side effects.
-The agency warned that retrievable IVC filters frequently aren’t removed after pulmonary embolism risk subsides.
+In August 2010, the FDA issued its first IVC filter safety communication.
+The agency warned that retrievable IVC filters frequently stay in long after pulmonary embolism risks subside.
 They also reported that since 2005, patients filed 921 IVC filter complaints over device migration, components detaching and fracturing, and organ as well as blood vessel perforation.
-After the FDA published this safety communication, many victims filed IVC filter lawsuits against manufacturers Cook Medical Inc. and C.R.
+After the FDA’s safety communication, many victims filed IVC filter lawsuits against manufacturers Cook Medical Inc. and C.R.
 Bard.

 Side Effects Mentioned in IVC Filter Lawsuit Filings